alexubilla8185/AfterLife/README.md

     VITE_SUPABASE_URL=your_supabase_project_url
     VITE_SUPABASE_ANON_KEY=your_supabase_anon_key
     ```
-3. Start your development server as you normally would.
+3. Start your development server (e.g., `npm run dev`).
+The app will start in "Offline Mode."

 **Important:** This method **only** resolves the initial Supabase connection.
-Features that rely on other backend functions, such as the AI-powered interactive chat, will **not** work with this setup.
-For full functionality, using `netlify dev` is still required.
+Features that rely on backend functions, such as the AI-powered interactive chat, will **not** work.
+For full functionality, using `netlify dev` is required.

 ### Supabase Setup